Kish322/FunFlix/README.md

 FunFlix is a website for TV shows and movies where you can find the current popular and highly rated shows.
 By navigating to the "Popular" menu, you can click on a movie or a TV show to view a brief description and a trailer.
 For TV series, you can see the current season along with the number of episodes available.
 If it is a movie, you can find the total duration of the film.
 This feature helps you get a quick overview of each title, making it easier to decide what to watch next.
 Additionally, in the "Genre" menu, you have the option to explore different genres and refine your search uing dropdown menus such as rating, language, country, and year.
 This allows you to customize your search criteria.
 The search results are presented in an interactive bar graph, providing a visual representation of the data.
 It helps you make more informed decisions based on your preferences.
 Enjoy!

 # Technologies Used
-The following technologies were used to create this applciation
+The following technologies were used to create this application:
 # Front-end
 * React
 * MUI (Material-UI)